tristanpenman/rover-kit/README.md

 This is all wired up with an assortment of resistors, jumper wires, and breadboards.

 Power to the Motor HAT is provided by a 12V battery pack.
-And power to the Raspberry Pi is provided by a portable USB power supply.
+Power to the Raspberry Pi is provided by a portable USB power supply.

 ### Inspiration